 The Outlaw is an active investor who likes to roll up his or her sleeves and dive right into the investment process.
 Outlaws can often be contrarian investors and are willing to act decisively when taking investment risks.
 Although Outlaw investors often have a higher risk tolerance than other investors, this appetite for risk can be tempered by their ability to step back and assess when Inspectors and other investors are jumping on a trendy new bandwagon.

 Whether your investor persona fits neatly into one of these categories or are a mix of two or more investor personas, knowing what drives you to make decisions can give you much-needed insight into your investment philosophy.
 In summary,

 - Investing sooner rather than later can allow your early investments to compound—but going beyond your own risk tolerance can lead you to make knee-jerk investment decisions that may not be in your best interest.

 - Knowing your unique investor persona can help you develop your strategy and philosophy in accordance with your risk tolerance and future income needs.

-- Because investment advice isn't one-size-fits-all, it's important to have a strategy that's tailored to you.
+- Because investing personas and the advice around them isn't one-size-fits-all, it's important to have a strategy that's tailored to you.